sophieM03/git-workshop/README.md

 1. Fork `zengularity/git-workshop` from the GitHub interface.

-2. In options settings, uncheck `merge commits` and `rebase merging`, keep only `squash commit` checked.
+2. In the repository settings, under "Merge button" section, uncheck `merge commits` and `rebase merging`, and keep only `squash commit` checked.

 3. In branches settings, protect the master branch in the GitHub setting of your fork: